Mountain gorilla

 The mountain gorilla (Gorilla beringei beringei) is one of the two subspecies of the eastern gorilla.
 It is listed as endangered by the IUCN as of 2018.

-There are two populations: One is found in the Virunga volcanic mountains of Central/East Africa, within three National Parks: Mgahinga, in southwest Uganda; Volcanoes, in northwest Rwanda; and Virunga, in the eastern Democratic Republic of Congo (DRC).

-The other population is found in Uganda's Bwindi Impenetrable National Park.
-Some primatologists speculate the Bwindi population is a separate subspecies, though no description has been finalized.
-The latest population count, released in 2019, revealed there to be approximately 1060 mountain gorillas in the wild.
+There are two populations: One lives in the Virunga Mountains in Mgahinga in southwestern Uganda, Volcanoes in northwestern Rwanda and Virunga National Park in the eastern Democratic Republic of Congo.
+The other population lives in Uganda's Bwindi Impenetrable National Park.
+Some primatologists speculate the Bwindi population is a separate subspecies.
+As of 2019, there are an estimated 1,063 mountain gorillas in the world.